Integers

 Arbitrary types of fixed bit-width

-Available since Tact 1.5In addition to common serialization types, it’s possible to specify arbitrary bit-width integers by using a prefix int
+Available since Tact 1.5In addition to common serialization types, it is possible to specify arbitrary bit-width integers by using the prefix int

 or uint